 - For further options, click here.
-This phrase and link is included if any option was selected at the Reauthentication Options field in the Block Page Authentication window.
-Clicking this link takes the user to the Options window, described in the Options page subsection. - To submit this blocked site for review, click here.
+This phrase and link is included if any option was selected at the Re-authentication Options field in the Block Page Authentication window.
+Clicking this link takes the user to the Options window, described in the Options page sub-section. - To submit this blocked site for review, click here.
 This phrase and link is included if an email address was entered in the Submission Email Address field in the Common Customization window.
 Clicking this link launches the user's default email client.
 In the composition window, the email address from the Submission Email Address field populates the "To" field.
-The user's message is submitted to the global administrator. - 2.
-Click the "X" in the upper right corner of the window to close the sample customized block page.
+The user's message is submitted to the global administrator. - Click the "X" in the upper right corner of the window to close the sample customized block page. - TIP: If necessary, make edits in the Block Page Customization window or the Common Customization window, and then click Preview in this window again to view a sample block page.